tamada/gibo-wrapper/README.md

 #### append mode

-If any arguments of `dump` command start with `+`, `gibo` dumps the boilerplates in append mode.
+If any arguments of the `dump` command start with `+`, `gibo` dumps the boilerplates in append mode.
-In append mode, at first, `gibo` extracts the list of boilerplates from `.gitignore` file in the current directory.
+In append mode, at first, `gibo` extracts the list of boilerplates from the `.gitignore` file in the current directory.
-Then, we add the arguments of `dump` command to the list by removing `+`.
+Then, we add the arguments of the `dump` command to the list by removing `+`.
 Finally, `gibo` dumps boilerplates of the resultant name list.

 ```